reframejs/reframe/helpers/wildcard-api/examples.md

 };
 ~~~

-We could as well made a more generic endpoint
+We could as well create a generic endpoint

 ~~~js
 endpoints.updateCompleted = async (todoId, newCompletedValue, {requestContext}) => {
   // ...
 }
 ~~~

+But since endpoints are so cheap with Wildcard, we prefer to create many tailored specific endpoints over generic endpoints.
+following
+we can follow the tailored-endpoints approach for increased flexibility and performance.

 But because creating a new enpdoint is so cheap, we prefer to create many many highly tailored endpoints over few generic ones.
 Leading to improved flexibility and performance.